Advice to Young People, The Lies I Tell Myself¶

 The world looks different when you fix your own perception.

-You are a mirror¶
+You Are a Mirror¶

 In the same way that the world is a mirror, you are a mirror.
 You are a mirror to others.
-When you accept this you also realize that you are not responsible for others.
+When you accept this, you also realize that you are not responsible for others.
 The people who are negative to you are usually miserable themselves.
-The sooner you realize this the easier it is to let go of the negativity.
+The sooner you realize this, the easier it is to let go of the negativity.

 Pessimists Are Losers¶